jnozzi/cocoadev.com/markdown/ForwardInvocationAspect.md

 ----
 I don't understand why you have a problem with the invocation.
-Once you invoke the invocation, the return value is stored in the General/NSInvocation object.
+Once you invoke the invocation, the return value is stored in the NSInvocation object.
 You can get it using
     - (void)getReturnValue:(void *)buffer
 The documentation of that function explains very well how to get the return value.

-In fact, once you have called '[invocation invokeWithTarget: self]', you have the return value waiting for you, stored in the General/NSInvocation.
+In fact, once you have called '[invocation invokeWithTarget: self]', you have the return value waiting for you, stored in the NSInvocation.
 What happens next?
 I think after forwardInvocation: returns, the runtime system simply returns the return value, something like this:

 id objc_msgSend(id theReceiver, SEL theSelector, ...)
 //OR id objc_msgSendSuper
 {
     ...look for the IMP for theSelector...
     //do this if cannot find the method for the receiver
-    //create the General/NSInvocation
+    //create the NSInvocation
-    General/NSInvocation *theInvocation;
+    NSInvocation *theInvocation;
     ... some code to create it ...
     [theReceiver forwardInvocation:theInvocation];
     id returnedObject;